mljar/mercury/README.md

 ## Output files

 You can easily create files in your notebook and allow your users to download them.

-You need to define an `output` directory in YAML header and in variables add variable with output directory name.

 The example notebook: